grayoj/gostore/readme.md

 To use the key-value store, follow these steps:

-1. Clone the repository: git clone https://github.com/example/distributed-keyvalue-golang.git
+1. Clone the repository: git clone https://github.com/grayoj/gostore.git
-2. Navigate to the project directory: cd distributed-keyvalue-golang
+2. Navigate to the project directory: cd gostore
 3. Build the project.
 Run `go build`
-4. Start the server: ./distributed-keyvalue-golang
+4. Start the server: ./gostore
-5. Start up client: ./distributed-keyvalue-golang
+5. Start up client: ./gostore

 *Notice*: The server will listen on a _random TCP port_.
 The client will connect to the server on localhost and the port that the server is listening on.